MaShisongLab/scggm/README.md

-# scGGM
+# SingleCellGGM

 **An algorithm for single-cell gene co-expression network analysis**

-<b>scGGM</b> (single-cell graphical Gaussian model) is a MATLAB algorithm for single-cell gene co-expression network analysis based on the graphical Gaussian model (GGM).
-The algorithm is modified from a previously published method ([Ma *et al*, 2007](#References)) and a previous MATLAB algorithm [rgsGGM](https://github.com/MaShisongLab/rgsGGM) ([Wang *et al*, 2023](#References)), both for conducting GGM co-expression network analysis on bulk transcriptome datasets.
+<b>SingleCellGGM</b> (single-cell graphical Gaussian model) is a MATLAB algorithm for single-cell gene co-expression network analysis based on the graphical Gaussian model (GGM).
+The algorithm is modified from a previously published method ([Ma *et al*, 2007](#References)) and a previous MATLAB algorithm [rgsGGM](https://github.com/MaShisongLab/rgsGGM) ([Wang *et al*, 2020](#References)), both for conducting GGM co-expression network analysis on bulk transcriptome dataset.

-scGGM takes a single-cell gene expression matrix as input and uses a process consisting of ~20,000 iterations to calculate partial correlation coefficients (<i>pcors</i>) between gene pairs.
-For each gene pair, scGGM also calculates how many cells the gene pair are co-expressed in. scGGM then takes the gene pairs with <i>pcor</i> >= a selected cutoff value and co-expressed in >= a selected number of cells to construct a GGM gene co-expression network.
-For more details, please refer to [Xu *et al*, 2023](#References).
+SingleCellGGM takes a single-cell gene expression matrix as input and uses a process consisting of ~20,000 iterations to calculate partial correlation coefficients (<i>pcors</i>) between gene pairs.
+For each gene pair, SingleCellGGM also calculates how many cells the gene pair are co-expressed in.
+SingleCellGGM then takes the gene pairs with <i>pcor</i> >= a selected cutoff value and co-expressed in >= a selected number of cells to construct a GGM gene co-expression network.
+For more details, please refer to [Xu et al, 2023](#References).

 ## Table of Contents
 - [Install](#Install)